-Specialized in pilot and flight related uniforms, flight jackets, caps, medals, badges, insignia and equipment of the German Luftwaffe.
+Specialized in original pilot and flight related uniforms, flight jackets, caps, medals, badges, insignia and equipment of the German Luftwaffe during World War II.

 - All clothing related to Knights Cross recipients of the Luftwaffe.

 - Flight jackets with eagle and/or rank insignia.
 Issued suede/leather/heated as well as private purchase leather jackets.

 - Luftwaffe reserve officer's insignia with the blue secondary color.

 |Great looking officer's flight blouse for a Flak Leutnant.
 These are actually hard to find with Flak insignia, since many where converted into Flight branch by collectors.|

 It's a textbook example in both cut, type of cloth and insignia.

 The right breast features a stunningly detailed early droop tail bullion eagle.
 On the left side of the breast we find three sets of loops for badges.

 Tunic is very clean and in excellent condition inside and out.
 No mothing or damage anywhere.